 This bonus is for new bettors registering in the sportsbook for the first time.
 You need to make a minimum deposit for you to qualify for this offer.
 The sportsbook will match your deposit with a set percentage of bonus cash.

 You can’t redeem bonus cash as real funds; you can only do this after completing wagering requirements.
-You can, however, use it to bet

 You can place a bet in the sportsbook without depositing.
 All you need to do is open an account and claim a no deposit offer.
 Even though you get this bonus for free, you still need to deposit as part of completing the wagering obligations.

 You cannot access your winnings until you complete these requirements.
 The no deposit bonus is a great way to try a site at no cost to you.

 Sportsbooks also have another way to entice you to bet without giving you bonus cash first.
 When you claim a risk-free bet, you wager on your desired event using your own funds.
 The risk-free bet kicks in if you lose.

 You recover all your net losses up to a set maximum.
 However, there are restrictions to what you can bet on.
 An example of this bet would be an offer worth up to $100.
 Place a bet up to $100 and if you lose, the sportsbook provides you with the amount of the loss in bonus cash.

 If in-person sports betting is more up your alley, retail sports betting facilities are also available at most of these sites.
 Below, we list your land-based gambling options in Illinois.